akshaybaisla2/Real-time-pollution-analysis-/README.md

-# Real time pollution analysis
+Real time pollution analysis

-# Project Highlight:
+# Project Highlight
 This project is based on analysing air quality information of INDIA(aqi,major pollutants) using python.

-# Libraries used:
+# Libraries used
 1)requests is needed to make the request to the api.

 2)matplotlib is used to plot the graphs.